-- Establishing procedures: Firms must establish written procedures for managing quality, including processes for training staff, reviewing and monitoring quality, and addressing quality issues.
+- Establishing procedures: Firms must establish written procedures for managing quality, including processes for training staff, audit process methodology, reviewing and monitoring quality, and addressing quality issues.
 This can be a time-consuming process, as it requires the firm to carefully consider its needs and the best ways to meet them.

 - Implementing and maintaining the quality management system: Once the quality management system is in place, the firm must implement and maintain it to ensure that it is effective and efficient.
 This can be challenging, as it requires ongoing effort and resources to keep the system up to date and to address any issues that may arise.

 - Demonstrating compliance: Firms that wish to demonstrate compliance with ISQM1 must undergo a formal assessment by a recognized external quality assessment body.
 This can be a complex process, as it requires the firm to provide evidence of its quality management system and to demonstrate that it meets the requirements of the standard.